Leaderboard

 5 points

-So for example Hill of Beath Haws didn't fancy travelling to Dundee (35 miles, motorway and dual carriageway all the way, a journey of less than an hour each way) but did fancy travelling to Coldstream (75 miles away, mostly on windy roads, a 90 minute journey each way) to Tweedmouth 80 miles away or to Gretna or Mid-Armadale in the Cup?
+19. So for example Hill of Beath Haws didn't fancy travelling to Dundee (35 miles, motorway and dual carriageway all the way, a journey of less than an hour each way) but did fancy travelling to Coldstream (75 miles away, mostly on windy roads, a 90 minute journey each way) to Tweedmouth 80 miles away or to Gretna or Mid-Armadale in the Cup?
 And even if it was about the money, so what?
 Why would Hill of Beath want to stay in the East Juniors when they'll be in the East of Scotland Premier playing against some decent teams and with their traditional rivals Kelty in the same pyramid structure?
 Kelty v Haws in the Lowland League in a few years?
 Cowdenbeath potentially falling into that same league?
-Considering the East Juniors didn't want part of the pyramid at that stage, what possible reason would they have for staying?5 points
+Considering the East Juniors didn't want part of the pyramid at that stage, what possible reason would they have for staying?

 5 points